jamespjh/eResearch-meeting-list/README.md

 * Tech skills for research, RSE, ResOps, Research Infrastructure Engineering
 * Research publishing beyond the PDF, software citation and preservation etc

+It renders to [https://jamespjh.github.io/eResearch-meeting-list/](https://jamespjh.github.io/eResearch-meeting-list/) for now, but will be moved somewhere more official soon.

 ## Data Files

 Each meeting series is represented in a data file under [_data](_data).
 To